York Canoe Club Committee

 Junior reps should be under 18 years of age for the club year.
 Their role is much like that of Ordinary member, with the additional responsibility of communicating to the committee the wishes and opinions of junior members of the club.

 Social Secretary (one position)

-Organises off water events or persuades others to organise socials.
+Organises or coordinates off water events and socials.
 This includes curry nights, Christmas/New year party, AGM and any other event that gets people in the club together

 Trips Officer (one position)

 Co-ordinates the organisation of trips; ensuring that York Canoe Club maintains its reputation as one of the most active clubs in the region.
 This role includes persuading others to organise trips, and providing advance notice of trips to the membership.